 WordPress images not showing after migration, The Permalinks section of the WordPress dashboard’s Settings page allows you to simply correct your permalink setup.

-Due to slight changes in the working environment, WordPress images not showing after migration, some plugins that performed well on the source server may not run as well in the new environment.
+Due to slight changes in the working environment, WordPress images not showing after migration, and some plugins that performed well on the source server may not run as well in the new environment.
 Images on the website may occasionally disappear as a result of this.

 To fix the problem, some of the plugin’s settings must be changed.
 To make the image accessible on the website again, PHP or other server-wide settings may need to be changed.